arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > helps find the artifact, while they wait.
 They research Collicoids and
 > ultimately find the artifact.

-The Padawan: The powerful Darth Thanaton has made it clear he wants you dead.
-You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
-There are rumors of another Sith apparition on Taris.
-Use your ship’s galaxy map to travel to Taris.

-Laying the Trap: The powerful Darth Thanaton has made it clear he wants you dead.
-You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
-The apparition on Taris is guarded by Jedi.
-Elios Maliss has suggested that you may be able to corrupt one of their Padawans, Ashara Zavros, into taking you to the ghost, who is also her ancient ancestor.
-You decided to take advantage of Ashara’s pride by offering her a powerful Sith holocron.
-Retrieve the Sith holocron from the transport station.

-Means of Persuasion: The powerful Darth Thanaton has made it clear he wants you dead.
-You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
-The apparition on Taris is guarded by Jedi.
-Elios Maliss has suggested that you may be able to corrupt one of their Padawans, Ashara Zavros, into taking you to the ghost, who is also her ancient ancestor.
-You’ve contacted Ashara and told her to meet you in the bombed enclave.

-The Apprentice: The powerful Darth Thanaton has made it clear he wants you dead.
-You’ve learned a ritual that will allow you to defend yourself against him, but you must steal the power of Sith apparitions to use it.
-The apparition on Taris is guarded by Jedi.
-Elios Maliss has suggested that you may be able to corrupt one of their Padawans, Ashara Zavros, into taking you to the ghost, who is also her ancient ancestor.
-You’ve persuaded Ashara to let you into the enclave ruins to bind the apparition.
-Head to the haunted Jedi ruins in the Republic Resettlement Zone.

 ### 2T.
 Trooper

 > It is noted that reclaiming and rebuilding Taris is important to the Galactic
 > Senate (Saresh planet story arc tie-in?).
 The empire is found to be on the
 > planet and working with Needles on vaccines for Rakghouls.
 Needles is killed
 > and Rakghoul strain is contained.

-Lost and Found: Following the clues that you uncovered on Coruscant, your hunt for the Havoc traitors has brought you to the world of Taris.
-A local Search and Rescue officer, Sergeant Elara Dorne, offered your first substantial lead:
-Several patrols have gone missing recently without any explanation.
-Investigate the last known coordinates of Patrol Team 3 in the Republic Resettlement Zone and determine if their disappearance might be related to the Havoc traitors.

-Welcome Party: Using the information you gathered on Coruscant, your hunt for the Havoc traitors has led you to the world of Taris.
-Once a pinnacle of Republic civilization, Taris was reduced to nothing but swamps and ruins after a Sith attack several centuries ago.
-It is unclear what activities the Havoc traitors may be engaged in there, but your orders are to stop them at all costs.
-Use your ship to travel to Taris, then contact General Garza via your ship’s holo for further mission details.

-Fallenspire Stronghold: Following the clues that you uncovered on Coruscant, your hunt for the Havoc traitors has brought you to the world of Taris.
-A local Search and Rescue officer, Sergeant Elara Dorne, offered your first substantial
-lead: Several patrols have recently gone missing without any explanation.
-Having determined that the missing patrols were kidnapped by scavengers, your next step is to storm the scavengers’ headquarters and determine why they are abducting Republic soldiers.
-Breach Fallenspire Stronghold in the Sinking City and search for evidence of the missing Republic soldiers.

-An Imperial Presence: Your hunt for the Havoc traitors has brought you to the world of Taris, where Sergeant Elara Dorne said that several Republic patrols have recently gone missing.
-After rescuing the soldiers, one of them revealed that they were captured on orders from Needles, the former Havoc Squad medic, who is working with Imperial forces on Taris toward some unknown purpose.
-Needles and his Imperial allies are working from a hidden bunker located in the Brell Sediment.
-Storm the Imperial research bunker and investigate Needles’s activities and whereabouts.

-A New Ally: Your hunt for the Havoc traitors brought you to Taris, where you located and killed Needles with the help of Sergeant Elara Dorne.
-After returning to Sergeant Dorne, she informed you that General Garza has requested you contact her immediately.
-Use the holoterminal inside the Search and Rescue command post to contact General Garza.

-The Arrangement: Your hunt for the Havoc traitors has brought you to the world of Taris.
-Working with Sergeant Elara Dorne, a local Republic officer, you have discovered that Needles and his Imperial allies have been capturing Republic soldiers as part of a project to weaponize the rakghoul disease that runs rampant on Taris.
-It is now believed that Needles is perfecting his creation in a secret laboratory deep within the ruins of an old transport station.
-Find Needles in his lab at the ruins of Transport Station 5 in the Tularan Marsh and capture or kill him at all costs.

 ### 3B.
 Warrior